ruiaylin/sqlparser_vtess/README.md

 # sqlparser
-sqlparser implement in golang , from vitess (youtobe) , you can use this module independently
+sqlparser implement in golang , from vitess (youtube) , you can use this module independently